INTERNET SAFETY PLAN

-With AI, Organized Crime, pedophiles and extortions worldwide can easily fool and harm our children.
+With AI, Organized Crime, pedophiles, and extortionists worldwide can easily fool and harm our children.
 Freedom13 will do free local meetings or Zoom presentations on the dangers and how to make children safer.
 Email us at ContactUs@Freedom13.org if you are interested.
 We now recommend:

 No tablet or phone for toddlers.
-The brain develops differently when children use tablets/phones than when they use paper books.
+Scans show the brain develops differently when children use tablets/phones than when they use paper books.
 Use the TV so you can actually see and hear what they are watching.

-Use a Gabb wireless phone (or equivalent) with no Internet access until your child is well into the teen years.
-Kids can take photos, call, and text, but can't send photos by text.
+Get a Gabb wireless phone (or equivalent) with no Internet access until your child is well into the teen years.
+We recommend sixteen.
+Kids can take photos, call, and text, but cannot send photos by text.
 It is a well-thought-out way to sidestep most dangers completely.
 Parents decide when to allow their children to use the Internet.

-For teens who already have Internet access, we recommend cancelling just the "data" portion of their cell phone plan.
-They can only access the Internet by WiFi, which limits their time on social media.
+For teens who already have Internet access on their phones, we recommend cancelling just the "data" portion of their cell phone plan.
+Then they can only access the Internet by WiFi, which limits their time on social media.
 Then, collecting phones at dinner and charging in the parents' bedroom further limits screen time.
 We urge teens to just text, never private message.
 All kinds of criminals fake everything on social media, but they will not text because it identifies who they are and where they are.

 Ways tech-savvy teens get around the best parental controls: